pingcap/docs-cn/tidb-cloud/scale-tidb-cluster.md

 - Current node number: xxx
 - Expected node number: xxx

-## Change storage size
+## Change node storage

-You can change the storage size of TiKV or TiFlash.
+You can change the node storage of TiKV or TiFlash.

-### Increase storage size
+### Increase node storage

-To increase the storage size of TiKV or TiFlash, take the following steps:
+To increase the node storage of TiKV or TiFlash, take the following steps:

-1. In the TiDB Cloud console, navigate to the **Active Clusters** page for your project.
+1. In the TiDB Cloud console, navigate to the **Clusters** page for your project.
-2. Find the area of the cluster that you want to scale, and click **...** in the upper-right corner of the area.
+2. Locate the cluster that you want to scale, and click **...** in the upper-right corner of the cluster area.

     > **Tip:**
     >
-    > Alternatively, you can also click the name of the cluster that you want to scale on the **Active Clusters** page and click **...** in the upper-right corner.
+    > Alternatively, you can also click the name of the cluster that you want to scale on the **Clusters** page and click **...** in the upper-right corner.

-3. Click **Scale** in the drop-down menu.
-The **Scale** window is displayed.
+3. Click **Modify** in the drop-down menu.
+The **Modify Cluster** page is displayed.
-4. In the **Scale** window, increase the storage size of TiKV or TiFlash.
+4. On the **Modify Cluster** page, increase the node storage of TiKV or TiFlash.
 5. Click **Confirm**.

+You can also increase the storage of a TiKV or TiFlash node using TiDB Cloud API through the [Modify a Dedicated Tier cluster](https://docs.pingcap.com/tidbcloud/api/v1beta#tag/Cluster/operation/UpdateCluster) endpoint.
+Currently, TiDB Cloud API is still in beta.
+For more information, see [TiDB Cloud API Documentation](https://docs.pingcap.com/tidbcloud/api/v1beta).

 > **Note:**
 >
-> AWS has a cooldown period of storage size changes.
-If your TiDB cluster is hosted by AWS, after changing the storage size of TiKV or TiFlash, you must wait at least six hours before you can change it again.
+> AWS has a cooldown period of node storage changes.
+If your TiDB cluster is hosted by AWS, after changing the node storage of TiKV or TiFlash, you must wait at least six hours before you can change it again.

-### Decrease storage size
+### Decrease node storage

 For a running cluster, AWS and Google Cloud do not allow in-place storage capacity downgrade.